kmetovafrede/kmetovafrede/README.md

 Others: C, C#, C++, VHDL, Shell Scripting

-Mockup:  Nucleo, Figma, Miro, Canva, Trello
+Mockup:  Nucleo, Figma, Miro, Canva, Trello, Photoshop

 ## <image src="img/star.png" width="30" > Fun Facts
 When I was smaller, I wanted to be a meteorologist and then a police officer.